brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* New: Introducing the Header Titlebar - Make more space for editing!
 * Improvement: Buttons - Added a flex-wrap toggle for multiple button rows instead of shrink-to-fit buttons.
 * Improvement: Countdown - Modified options to remove days, hours, minutes and seconds fields.
 * Improvement: Info Box - Modified CTA padding to inherit padding from theme by default.